 Most awards require additional supporting materials (e.g., letters of nomination, curriculum vitae).
 Please read all award criteria carefully.

 This award was established in 1990 to honor the founder of AFMR, Dr. Henry Christian.
-Award will be given to the presenter (or first author) of the top-rated abstract submitted to the Midwest Clinical & Translational Research Meeting.
+A $500 award will be given to the presenter (or first author) of the top-rated abstract submitted to the Midwest Clinical & Translational Research Meeting.

 To be considered for an AFMR Henry Christian Award, candidate must: